Sten-AP/AIrsight/documentation/WEkEO.md

 2. Uses this location data to call the WEkEO API and retrieve satellite data surrounding every individual ground sensor.
 3. Save and write the data from the WEkEO API to the database, using the same id as the sensor of which the location data was used.

-This script doesn't run amazingly fast, since we do individual WEkEO calls for each OpenAQ sensor present in the database.
+This script doesn't run amazingly fast, since we do an expensive API call that returns a lot of data, of which we use a set amount of datapoints to continue with.
-It does however, provide us with complete and valuable data to later use in any frontend applications.
+It does, however, provide us with complete and valuable data to later use in any frontend applications.
 All in combination with the ground sensor data from OpenAQ.